alphagov/notifications-tech-docs/Client-Library/Java.md

 An optional identifier you generate.
 The reference can be used as a unique reference for the notification.
 Because Notify does not require this reference to be unique you could also use this reference to identify a batch or group of notifications.

 You can omit this argument if you do not require a reference for the notification.

+#### `email_reply_to_id`
+Optional.
+Specifies the identifier of the email reply-to address to set for the notification.
+The identifiers are found in your service Settings, when you 'Manage' your 'Email reply to addresses'.
+If you omit this argument your default email reply-to address will be set for the notification.

 </details>